Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 In Conclusion: Listening to the Body’s Whisper

-Magnesium is not a trend or a quick fix: it’s a foundational element of human health.
+Magnesium is a foundational element of human health.
 It bridges mind and body, energy and calm, tension and release.
-In a world where stress, processed foods, and sugar dominate, magnesium is quietly depleted every day, yet can be easily replenished through conscious nutrition and mindful living.
+In a world where stress, processed foods, and sugar dominate, magnesium is quietly depleted every day, yet it can be easily replenished through conscious nutrition and mindful living.

-This content is for educational purposes only and does not replace individualised medical advice.
+This content is for educational purposes only and does not replace individualized medical advice.
 Always consult a healthcare professional before starting new supplements, especially if you have a medical condition or take medication.

 a close look of DeGlutenista Nutrition founder - Dani